avalonv/reCBZ/README.md

 </details>

-Default can be changed in `defaults.toml`
+Default values for these options can be changed in `defaults.toml`
 ## Note about WebP

 Generally speaking, the WebP format tends to compress images more efficiently than both JPEG and PNG, allowing both lossy and lossless methods.
 This leads to a few noticeable quirks when converting from lossy to lossless and vice versa, which are covered [here](https://developers.google.com/speed/webp/faq#can_a_webp_image_grow_larger_than_its_source_image), but overall, if you're confident your reading software supports it, this is probably the best option for saving disk space.